November 2022 – Version 2

 3.0 Control of stray dogs

-3.1 A dog roaming unattended in a public place is deemed to be a ‘stray’ for the purposes of this Policy and will be ‘seized’ and if necessary ‘detained’ by an authorised officer.
+3.1 A dog roaming unattended in a public place is deemed to be a ‘stray’ for the purposes of this code and will be ‘seized’ and if necessary ‘detained’ by an authorised officer.
 Detention of a stray dog will be at our contracted kennels.

 3.2 Members of the public who find a stray dog have a duty under the Environmental Protection Act 1990 to either return it to its owner or contact the local authority of the area where it was found.
-Any member of the public who retains possession of such dog and neither attempts to return it to the owners or contacts the local authority could be accused of theft under the Theft Act 1968.
+Any member of the public who retains possession of such a dog and neither attempts to return it to the owners or contacts the local authority could be accused of theft under the Theft Act 1968.

 3.4 A dog will only be returned to its home address if there is someone able to receive it.
 The dog will not be left in the garden or outbuilding.